Scotland is committed to addressing the climate emergency, which includes achieving net zero carbon emissions by 2045 or sooner.

 What Does this Mean When Bidding for Public Sector Contracts?

-How we procure goods, services and works is a key way to achieve net zero carbon emissions and respond to the Climate Emergency e.g. by reducing the use of fossil fuels (coal, gas and oil) and/or reuse instead of buying new.
+How we procure goods, services and works is a key way to achieve net zero carbon emissions and respond to the Climate Emergency e.g. by shifting away from the use of fossil fuels (coal, gas and oil) and/or reuse of existing goods instead of buying new.

 This means that public sector buyers will now increasingly expect their suppliers to provide low carbon goods, services and works, and deliver circular solutions.